brockpalen/checkperms/README.md

 python3 checkperms.py --ignore public,ref-genomes /nfs/autofs
 ```

-## Save list of paths that can fix with chmod
+## Save list of paths and commands that can fix with chmod

 ```
 python3 checkperms.py --fix-list /var/spool/fix-list /nfs/autofs

+#fix-list is
+chmod o-rwx <path>
 ```

 This only saves for paths that can step into because of `other` permissions.
 This is mostly used to follow up with a script to `chmod` automatically.